Garston to St Albans walk

 - In 70 metres go over a plank bridge and follow the riverbank, ignoring other ways off.
 In 220 metres you come to the A5183 road, with what used to be the Old Red Lion pub, now a self-drive centre, on the other side of the bridge.

 - Turn left on this main road, your direction 340°.
-In 150 metres you pass the Overdraught pub at Park Street on your left-hand side (a lunchtime option for individual walkers or groups of up to 4 walkers).
-In 90 metres you come to the Falcon pub on your left-hand side (a watering-hole option, sans food).
-Here you turn right to go down Burydell Lane, opposite the pub, a tarmac road, your direction 45° (For Falcon pub beer drinkers, there is a convenient convenience store on this corner, for snack food provisions).
-In 80 metres, you go over the River Ver on a brick bridge.
+In 150 metres you pass the Overdraught pub at Park Street on your left-hand side (a lunchtime option for individual walkers, pairs or small groups of up to 4 walkers, but no more).
+In 90 metres you come to the Falcon pub on your left-hand side (a watering-hole option, with sandwiches and light snacks).
+Here [!] you turn right to go down Burydell Lane, opposite the pub, a tarmac road, your direction 45°.
+(For picnickers there is a "Twinsco" convenience store on this corner ).
+In 80 metres, you go over the River Ver on a bridge with brick headwalls.

 - In 110 metres, by Toll Cottage, follow the public footpath sign sharply to the left, your direction 340°, with allotment fences on your left-hand side.
-In 100 metres, at the end of the allotments, go through a metal kissing gate to follow the Ver Valley Walk arrow straight on over Ver Valley Meadows, your direction 350°, a line of thorn trees on your right-hand side.
-The way across the meadows, by intention, is wet or semi water-logged in winter.
+In 100 metres, at the end of the allotments, go through a metal kissing gate to enter Ver Valley Meadows , your initial direction 350°.
+There is a an Information Panel on the restoration of the Meadows by this entrance.
+You now follow the new post, mesh and wire fence on your right-hand side, wih a line of thorn trees further over to your right.
+The way across the water meadows, by intention, is wet or semi-waterlogged in winter or after periods of heavy rain.

-- Go through a metal kissing gate (to the right of a wooden fieldgate) to cross the bridge, then turn right to follow the path with the river now on your right-hand side.
+- Just before the bridge pass to the left of a (redundant) metal kissing gate (to the right of a metal fieldgate) then cross the bridge (at its far end there is another Meadows Information Panel) to then immediately turn right to follow the path with the river now on your right-hand side.

-- In 550 metres go through a metal kissing gate.
-In a further 80 metres you come to a tarmac road, with a wooden barn on your right-hand side. .
+- In 510 metres, at the far end of the field, go through a metal kissing gate on to a path.
+In a further 80 metres you come to a tarmac road, with a wooden barn on your right-hand side (Blacks of Sopwell) and a brick bungalow on your left (Lamont Chairs). .
 Go left on this road, Cottonmill Lane, your initial direction 330°.

-- In 10 metres, bear left to go over a brick bridge over water and in a further 40 metres, bear right to go over another brick bridge.
-In 45 metres ignore Butterfield Lane to your left and instead bear right along the continuation of Cottonmill Lane, through a housing estate, your direction now 320°.
-In 270 metres, ignore Old Oak (road) to your right.
+- In 10 metres, turn left to go over a brick bridge over water and in a further 40 metres, go over another brick bridge.
+In 45 metres ignore Butterfield Lane to your left and instead bear right along the continuation of Cottonmill Lane, through a housing estate, initially uphill, your direction now 320°.
+In 270 metres, at the brow of the incline, ignore Old Oak (road) to your right.
 You can now see the Cathedral ahead.

-- In 300 metres, by house no.63, take the tarmac lane to your right , signposted Sopwell Mill Farm, your direction 70°.
+- In 300 metres, and some 10 metres beyond a bus stop (Monks Close), by house no.63, [!] take the tarmac lane to your right , gently downhill and signposted Sopwell Mill Farm and River Ver Trail, your direction 70°.
 In 50 metres, fork left through barriers into a playing field, with a children’s playground ahead of you (slightly right), following the river walk arrow.
-At the end of the playground fence, go half-left across the playing field, your direction 20°, towards its left-hand corner 130 metres away (not the steps over to the far left).
-Once there, go through the field boundary and continue on a path to the next waymark post 30 metres ahead by a concrete sluice, where you go left.
+At the end of the playground fence, head on a half-right diagonal across the playing field, your direction 20°, towards a gap in the field boundary ahead of you, some 130 metres away (not the steps over to the far left).
+Once there, go through the gap and continue on a path to the next waymark post 30 metres ahead by a concrete sluice, where you go left, to pass on your right a River Ver Guide panel on a carved wooden background.

-- After 500 metres along this path you come up to a tarmac road with St Peters School over to your right.
-Go across the road and over the bridge, turn left down steps to continue on the river walk, with the river and allotments on your left-hand side, your direction 290°.
+- After 500 metres along this path you come up to a tarmac road with St Peters School and Nursery over to your right.
+Turn right on the pavement to go over a road bridge over the river, then immediately turn left to cross over the road and go down steps to continue on the river walk, with the river on your left-hand side, with allotments on the far side of the river, your direction 290°.

-- In 200 metres go through the remnants of gate posts and follow the path as it forks to the right, away from the river, your direction 290°, to rejoin the river in 130 metres.
+- In 100 metres the path swings to the left and in a further 100 metres go through the remnants of gate posts in a field boundary and follow the path as it swings to the right, away from the river, your direction 290°, to rejoin the river in 130 metres.
 In a further 50 metres, go over the river on a metal bridge with scaffolding pole railings, to continue with the river now on your right-hand side.

 - In 80 metres you come to the main road. [!]
 Going left here will take you, in 200 metres, to St Albans Abbey Railway Station.

-- But the suggested onward route is to go right, over a bridge, your direction 20°.
+- But the suggested onward route is to turn right, over a bridge, your direction 20°.

 - In 30 metres, turn left into Grove Road, just before what used to be the Duke of Marlborough pub (now a private house), your direction 300° initially.
 In a further 40 metres, you pass the left turn into Pondswick Close.
 Then in 45 metres, turn left onto Lady Spencer’s Grove, a footpath lined with horse chestnut trees, your direction 295°, gently uphill.

-- In 140 metres, after passing the buildings of Abbey CE Primary School over to your right, the path comes out to an open green space where you turn right up the hill towards the Cathedral on a tarmac path (or you could go straight on for 150 metres for a drink at Ye Olde Fighting Cocks, a tea stop option).
-In 220 metres turn right along the modern outcrop of St Albans Abbey , in 7 metres coming to the entrance.
+- In 140 metres, after passing the buildings of The Abbey C.E Primary School over to your right, the path comes out to a green open space where you turn right up the hill towards St Albans Cathedral on a tarmac path (or you could go straight on for 150 metres for a drink at Ye Olde Fighting Cocks, a tea stop option).
+In 220 metres turn left along the southern, outside wall of the Cathedral until you come to the Cathedral's West End, and the main visitor entrance.

-- After visiting the Cathedral, and after taking tea in its cafeteria, if you wish to head direct to St Albans Abbey railway station without a mini-tour of the old town, come out by this same door and turn right for 10 metres, then take the tarmac path half left downhill, your direction 250°, in 300 metres coming to Ye Olde Fighting Cocks pub - to continue with the directions below.
+- After visiting the Cathedral, and after taking tea in its cafeteria, come out by the main visitor exit towards the east end of the Cathedral.
+Walk left around the Cathedral walls, towards the Great Gateway, if you wish to head for the Abbey railway station, then take the tarmac path half left downhill, your direction 250°, in 300 metres coming to Ye Olde Fighting Cocks pub - to continue with the directions below.

-- If not taking tea in the Cathedral cafeteria, on exiting the Cathedral by the same entrance, turn left.
-Now follow the Cathedral buildings all the way round to the other side.
-Then go uphill away from the Cathedral, your direction 40°, passing Buon Amici and Lussmanns restaurants on your left-hand side.
+- If not taking tea in the Cathedral cafeteria, on exiting the Cathedral by the main visitor exit, turn left and head uphill away from the Cathedral, your direction 40°, passing Buon Amici and Lussmanns restaurants on your left-hand side.
 Opposite the latter, turn right uphill over a green for 50 metres towards the Village Arcade to come to the alternative tea place, Abigails, the last unit on the right in the arcade ahead of you.

 - Coming out of the tearoom, keep ahead (right) down the arcade.
 In 45 metres you come to the High Street, where you turn left.
 In 30 metres you come to the Clock Tower on the other side of the road.
 If you have the time, the Clock Tower is a good starting point for a wander through the alleys of the old town, starting with French Row to its left.